codacy-badger/sortingCsharp/index.md

 ### Completed
 Bubble (w/ Improved Logic), Selection, Counting (w/ Improved Logic)
 ### Work In Progress
-Rewrite Bubble and Selection to use more efficient logic.
+Rewrite Selection to use more efficient logic.